Bondronat (Ibandronic Acid)

 Frequently Asked Questions

-No, Bondronat tablets should be taken at least 30 minutes before the first food, drink (other than plain water) or any other medicine of the day.
-Food can interfere with the absorption of Bondronat.
+Bondronat tablets should be taken at least 30 minutes before food or other medications.

 Important Disclaimer